tkhamez/neucore/README.md

 set the required environment variables accordingly.

 Make sure that the web server can write in `backend/var/logs`.
+In dev mode it also needs write permission for the Doctrine proxy directory `backend/var/cache/proxies`.

 In `dev` mode both the web server and SSH user write the same files to `backend/var/cache`, so make sure they can override each other's files, e. g. by putting them into each other's group